kyletimmermans/kyletimmermans.github.io/README.md

 <div>&ensp;&ensp;-Add header2.scss to -sections-dir.scss</div>

 ### If you want to add more projects with picutre boxes, might have to change a number variable somewhere
+### Also need a new post-wrapper class fix in the includes called homedefault.scss